Homegrown StoreBlogCannabis CultivationAll You Need to Know About Orange Weed Strains

 Lemon Pie

-Lemon Pie is one of the orange weed strains with layered flavors that induces bubbly euphoria.
+Lemon Pie Regular is one of the orange weed strains with layered flavors that induces bubbly euphoria.
 It is one of the easiest strains to grow indoors and outdoors, fantastic for beginners.
 Typical indoor yields range around 18oz/m2, and outdoor variants produce approximately 21oz./plant.

 Lemon Pie bud